-2.10 The Plan area contains many areas of high ecological value ranging from European designated sites such as the Epping Forest SAC in Redbridge, to nationally designated Sites of Special Scientific Interest, Sites of Metropolitan Nature Conservation Importance and Sites of Importance for Nature Conservation (also known as Local Wildlife Sites) among local green spaces and networks that provide ecological connectivity and greater biodiversity, and there is proximity to sites of national importance.
+2.10 The Plan area contains many areas of high ecological value ranging from European designated sites such as the Epping Forest SAC in Redbridge, to nationally designated Sites of Special Scientific Interest, Sites of Metropolitan Nature Conservation Importance and Sites of Importance for Nature Conservation among local green spaces and networks that provide ecological connectivity and greater biodiversity, and there is proximity to sites of national importance.
 There is a need for continued preservation and long-term management of these areas within the Plan area, as well as consideration of potential effects on sites outside the Plan area boundary.
+2.11 Local Wildlife Sites in each borough can be negatively impacted by actions such as inappropriate management, traffic pollution and recreational activities.
+If this continues, it could affect their wildlife value and contribution they make to biodiversity, landscapes and the natural environment.